wadetb/shellspace/Docs/VR.md

 # VNC

-+ SRGB encode color values
++ SRGB encode color values?
+Not sure what space they come from the server in.

-+ Separate tweaks for xCurve and yCurve.

 + client->appData.qualityLevel - runtime setting?

-+ When app suspends, the texture input queue fills up and this (currently, thanks to Present semantics) deadlocks the app.
-Detect this and stop sending updates, but accumulate a texture dirty rectangle.
++ When app suspends, detect this and stop sending updates, but accumulate a texture dirty rectangle.
 When unsuspended, submit the entire dirty rectangle.

-+ SRGB transform on the VNC thread.
++ Use a Skia filter to darken and draw "disconnected" when the connection is lost.

 # Performance